Q: “How do you make these? Is that ‘real’ rust?”

 RGB: Yes.
 But, I’ve only done that once.
 I might do it again, but you have to be okay with the fact that rust does its own thing.

 The majority of pieces start out with some intention and end up quite different because the rust, itself, makes demands.
-For example, I’m a Believer was a picture of a beautiful woman, but as it rusted, it turned into something very different.
+For example, I’m a Believer began as a picture of a beautiful woman, but as it rusted, it turned into something very different.
 It’s beautiful in its own way, but if it was a commissioned portrait, you might not be happy.

 Other questions?
 Email me and I will post answers here.

 Artist Statements – In alternative & additive:

 I’m an experimentalist and these are the outcomes.
 Everything is 1-of-1.

 I am continually testing new ideas.
 For the past while much of what I’ve made has been spawned in liminal sleeplessness.
 Somehow, I’m able to “sleep” and yet still be awake.
 I hear myself snoring, but I’m awake (enough) and processing ideas (some crazy others creative).